 Consider the figure below shows the two poles dc generator.
 When no load connected to the generator, the armature current becomes zero.
 In this condition, only the MMF of the main poles exists in the generator.
 The MMF flux is uniformly distributed along the magnetic axis.
 The magnetic axis means the centre line between the north and south pole.
 The arrow in the below-given image shows the direction of the magnetic flux ΦM.
 The magnetic neutral axis or plane is perpendicular to the axis of the magnetic flux.

 The MNA coincides with the geometrical neutral axis (GNA).
 The brushes of the DC machines are always placed in this axis, and hence this axis is called the axis of commutation.

 Consider the condition in which only the armature conductors carrying current and no current flows through their main poles.
-The direction of current remains same in all the conductors which lying under one pole.
+The direction of the current remains the same in all the conductors lying under one pole.
 The direction of current induces in the conductor is given by the Fleming right-hand rule.
-And the direction of flux generates in the conductors is given by the cork-screw rule.
+And the direction of flux generates in the conductors is given by the corkscrew rule.

 The direction of current on the left sides of the armature conductor goes into the paper (represented by the cross inside the circle).
 The armature conductors combine their MMF for generating the fluxes through the armature in the downward direction.

 Similarly, the right-hand side conductors carry current, and their direction goes out of the paper (shown by dots inside the circle).
 The conductor on the right-hand sides is also combining their MMF for producing the flux in the downwards direction.
-Hence, the conductor on both the sides combines their MMF in such a way so that their flux goes downward direction.
+Hence, the conductor on both sides combines their MMF in such a way so that their flux goes downward direction.
 The flux induces in the armature conductor ΦA is given by the arrow shown above.

 The figure below shows the condition in which the field current and the armature current are simultaneously acting on the conductor.